fdfea/ping-tcp-udp/README.md

 * `-i` \[optional client] -- interval to send packets in milliseconds, default is 1000
 * `-t` \[optional client] -- timeout to wait for response in milliseconds, deafult is 1000

 The arguments are provided by inputting the parameter *directly* after the argument flag, if the flag accepts a parameter.
+The order of the arguments do not matter.

 Example commands:
 `./pingtcpudp -s`